Three Business Trends to Watch in 2019

 While I narrowed my list of trends down to three, there are a number of others I’ll keep my eye on as the year progresses.
 A couple that nearly made the list include security, and how organizations safeguard both sensitive customer information and proprietary processes, as well as how businesses manage liquidity through various savings and investment options.

-What trends do you expect to see this year, and how is your organization responding to the few I’ve mentioned above?
+What is a trend you expect to see this year, and how is your organization responding to the few I’ve mentioned above?

 Three next steps